GeneralA6/menu-handler/README.md

 type: `boolean`
 default: `false`
-note: if [loop](#loop) is `true`, elements.close has is required, because a person using tabs will never escape out of the menu and make sure you put the elements.close element inside the innerContainer
+**note**: if [loop](#loop) is `true`, elements.close has is required, because a person using tabs will never escape out of the menu and make sure you put the elements.close element inside the innerContainer

 ___